Were You Hurt in a Head-On Trucking Accident?

 - Driver fatigue.
 This is often a cause of driver inattention and distraction.
 It is also one of the top causes of truck accidents in general.
 With long hours on the road and a schedule to keep, many truck drivers end up tired or drowsy at the wheel, losing their ability to control their vehicle properly.
 To reduce the frequency of driver fatigue caused crashes Federal Motor Carrier Safety Regulations limit the number of hours a trucker is allowed to be on duty and drive.
 Unfortunately trucking companies and drivers are known violate these rules and work and drive longer than permitted.
 An experienced head on truck attorney will likely investigate potential violations of these rules of their work on your case.

-- Road Conditions.
+- Weather Conditions.
 Rain slick roads and slippery conditions like those caused by ice and snow are a known cause of head on truck accidents.
-Under the Federal Motor Carrier Safety Regulations truck drivers are required to use extreme caution which snow and ice affect traction or visibility.
+Under Federal Motor Carrier Safety Regulation 392.14 truck drivers are required to use extreme caution which snow and ice affect traction or visibility.
 If the road conditions are dangerous enough the truck is required to pull off the road and wait until it is safe to drive again.

 - Impaired driving.
 A truck driver who is intoxicated with alcohol or drugs is likely to have poor decision-making ability and reaction time, making them unfit to control a vehicle.

 - Untrained driver.
 Operating a truck is much more complex than driving a car.
 For one, trucks are more difficult to maneuver, especially when navigating curves and corners.
 An insufficiently trained truck driver might fail this maneuver and cause a collision.